Richard Barnett (Capitol rioter): Photographed during January 6 United States Capitol attack

-On January 6, 2021, Barnett put his feet on a desk in House Speaker Nancy Pelosi’s office, after trespassing into the U.S. Capitol armed with a stun gun.
+After following a crowd, Loeb arrived in the Speaker's Office where he photographed Barnett.
+Barnett put his feet on a desk in House Speaker Nancy Pelosi’s office, after trespassing into the U.S. Capitol armed with a stun gun.
 Barnett also wrote a note for Pelosi and left it on her desk.
-The note read:"Nancy, Bigo was here bi-otch."
+The note read:"Hey Nancy, Bigo was here bi-otch."

 After the attack, Barnett boasted about his actions online, including stealing an envelope.
 He spent six minutes in the building.